KH-2002: Design

 The KH-2002 features a four-position fire selector lever which is situated toward the rear of the left side butt-stock behind magazine housing with the M16-type magazine release button on the right side of the magazine housing.
 The weapon is not entirely ambidextrous since the ejection port is located on the right side of the rifle.
-It uses the globally proliferate STANAG magazine and is typically fitted with 20- or 30-round magazines.
+It uses the STANAG magazine and is typically fitted with 20- or 30-round magazines.

 The selector offers semi-automatic, fully automatic and three-round burst options, with the safety selection in the forward position.
 It operates as a gas operated, rotating bolt-type rifle.
 The KH-2002 can be outfitted with an AK-type bayonet.

 The DIO promotes the KH-2002 as a "low-recoil, highly accurate, lightweight" weapon, with "modular construction for easy maintenance" and a rotating bolt locking mechanism, presumably designed to facilitate ambidextrous firing, protected under a carrying handle that contains the rear sight.
 The carrying handle can also be used to mount optical or night sights.

+Its charging handle is located on top of the receiver.

 The weight of the KH-2002 with the long barrel and an empty 30-round magazine is given as 3.7 kg.
 The weapon can also be fitted with an optional bipod and a bayonet.
 Field stripping the rifle is most likely based on the M16.

 The Sama-type rifle has improvements made over initial production models such as having a longer carry handle to accommodate longer optics or scopes when it was released in 2009.
 Other improvements include a foregrip extension below the barrel to better handle the rifle, two picatinny rails on the receiver were included and the bolt carrier design changed to fit the ejection port.

-According to an October 2013 report by SIPRI, it's suggested that China may have provided technical assistance to Iranian engineers in designing the rifle.
+According to an October 2013 report by SIPRI, it is suggested that China may have provided technical assistance to Iranian engineers in designing the rifle.